Tingenek/camel-marklogic-dhf-component/README.md

 ```
 ml:host/runflow[?user=...&password=..]
 ```
-For example, to read files from inbox and send them to the server into database Documents using the original filename.
-Files will be added to the collections 'import' and 'camel' :
+For example, to read files from inbox and then run the flow "my-flow-name":
 ```
 <route>
      <from uri="file:inbox"/>